Major Controversies Surrounding Brett Kavanaugh: A Detailed Timeline

 Public opinion and media debates around Brett Kavanaugh—discover key moments of controversy.

-Brett Kavanaugh is an American lawyer and jurist who currently serves as an Associate Justice of the Supreme Court of the United States.
+Brett Kavanaugh is an American lawyer and jurist, currently serving as an Associate Justice of the Supreme Court of the United States.
 Nominated by President Donald Trump, he assumed the role on October 6, 2018.
-Prior to his Supreme Court appointment, Kavanaugh served as a U.S. circuit judge on the U.S. Court of Appeals for the District of Columbia Circuit from 2006 to 2018.
+Prior to his Supreme Court appointment, Kavanaugh served as a U.S. circuit judge on the U.S. Court of Appeals for the District of Columbia Circuit, a position he held from 2006 to 2018.

-During the 1983-84 academic year, Deborah Ramirez alleged that Brett Kavanaugh exposed himself and thrust his penis against her face during a college party.
-Kavanaugh denied this event ever happened.
+In 1983, Deborah Ramirez alleged that Kavanaugh exposed himself to her and thrust his penis against her face after they had both been drinking at a college party during the 1983–84 academic year.

-In 2003, Kavanaugh stated in an email that he was unsure if all legal scholars considered Roe v.
-Wade as settled law at the Supreme Court level, given the Court's ability to overrule precedent and the views of three current justices.
-He clarified that his statement reflected legal scholars' views at the time, not his own.
+In 2003, Brett Kavanaugh stated in an email that he was unsure if all legal scholars referred to Roe v.
+Wade as settled law at the Supreme Court level, as the Court could always overrule its precedent.
+He clarified that he was commenting on the views of legal scholars at the time, not his own, and acknowledged the case had been reaffirmed since 2003.

 July 2007: Accusations of Lying to Judiciary Committee

-In July 2007, senators Patrick Leahy and Dick Durbin accused Brett Kavanaugh of lying to the Judiciary Committee about his involvement in formulating the Bush administration's detention and interrogation policies.
+In July 2007, senators Patrick Leahy and Dick Durbin accused Kavanaugh of lying to the Judiciary Committee when he denied being involved in formulating the Bush administration's detention and interrogation policies.

-2007: Kavanaugh Dissent on ExxonMobil Human Rights Case
+2007: Kavanaugh Dissent in ExxonMobil Human Rights Case

 In 2007, in Doe v.
 Exxon Mobil Corp., Kavanaugh dissented when the circuit court allowed a lawsuit making accusations of ExxonMobil human rights violations in Indonesia to proceed, arguing that the claims were not justiciable.
 He dissented again when the circuit court later found that the corporation could be sued under the Alien Tort Statute of 1789.